mchlstr/portswigger-web-security-academy/06. Information disclosure/05-lab-Information-disclosure-in-version-control-history/05-lab.md

-# Information disclosure in version control history
+# Lab: Information disclosure in version control history
 ## Lab Description

 This lab discloses **sensitive information via its version control history**.
 To solve the lab, **obtain the password for the `administrator` user then log in and delete the user `carlos`.**